meln5674/kink/README.md

 ## How?

 KinK is based off of [k3s](https://k3s.io/), a super-lightweight Kubernetes distribution, which includes networking, storage, and ingress.
+KinK also supports using [RKE2](https://docs.rke2.io/), a more "enterprise-ready" version of k3s.

 ## Getting Started